-This opening is not a very common guest at the top tournaments, but nevertheless is played by many under 2400 players and thus a must know for club players.
-In this article we will look at some of the most classical games on Queen’s Gambit Accepted.
+This opening is not a very common guest at the top tournaments, but nevertheless is played by many under 2400 players and thus a must-know for club players.
+In this article, we will look at some of the most classical games about This Opening.

 Ready to start systematic training that actually works?